Invaluable tips for getting slow cooker recipes right to help you slow-cook like a pro and slice hours off your working week.

 Slow-cooked meals are a dream to eat and a breeze to cook.
 Think you don’t have enough time for slow-cooking?
 Think again.
 You’ll actually save time, money and win major nutrition points by making the most out of seasonal ingredients with little effort and a lot of tasty reward.
-Here are our top hints and tips to help you slow-cook like a pro and slice hours off your working week.
+Here are our top hints and tips to help you become a slow-cook pro and save hours in the kitchen.

 1. Embrace cheaper cuts (and save money)

-It’s an old chestnut, but cheaper cuts of meat really do bring tons of flavour to stewy proceedings.
-Cuts such as brisket, shoulder, shin, skirt, chuck and belly demand slow cooking because they are from a part of the animal has had to work harder.
+It’s an old chestnut, but cheaper cuts of meat really do bring tons of flavour to the pot.
+Cuts such as brisket, shoulder, shin, skirt, chuck and belly demand slow cooking because they’re from a part of the animal has had to work harder.
 The result?
 Deep, layered, incredible flavours that just can’t be replicated in a quick-cook scenario.

 2. A little prep goes a long way